-The camera you choose will determine the tools and accessories you will buy in the future so choose wisely.
+The camera you choose will determine the tools and accessories you will buy in the future, (especially the lenses) so choose wisely.
 The most popular and best brands for bird photography include Nikon, Canon, and Sony cameras.
-There are body and lens options available from each of these brands that will help you capture professional quality images once you are familiar with the camera.
+Wildlife and outdoor adventure photographers in general also love Olympus, too!
+There are camera body and (telephoto) lens options available from each of these brands that will help you capture professional quality images.
+That is, again, once you are familiar with the camera.

 Selecting a Camera Model

 After you have decided on a camera brand, you will need to choose a model that is able to deliver the types of photos you plan on capturing, and that is within your price range.
 Models increase in price as the technology and capabilities increase, but you don’t always need the most expensive or fanciest camera to get the type of shots you’re after.
 Before shopping, make a list of the basic and minimum options you would like in a camera and kit, and then take a look at what your brand of choice offers with those options.
 Focus on the following features.

 Sony has camera body options with both full-frame and APSC crop sensors on the same mirrorless E-mount, for both entry-level and flagship pro levels.
 They also have the benefit of multiple third-party brands offering excellent telephoto lens options to supplement the name-brand Sony lenses.
 Sony’s DSLR options, however, are rather outdated by now.